Joe-Barrett/osoui-compose-files/docs/src/overview.rst

 **Figure 2.
 Screenshot to show Webjive screen when user goes to ‘localhost:22484 /testdb/dashboard’ in web browser.
 The available widgets are located on the right of the screen.**

 Webjive widgets, like react widgets, are components which allow the user to obtain, view and handle their data in a straightforward and repeatable manner.
-Webjive currently has the following widgets:

-* Label

-* Attribute Display

-* Attribute Writer

-* Attribute Plot

-* Attribute Scatter

-* Spectrum

-* Command Executor

-* Attribute Dial
+Webjive widget are listed in the Webjive Official Documentation: https://webjive.readthedocs.io/en/latest/index.html

 TangoGQL